qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_oracle_raster.rst

 .. note::

-   GeoRasters that contains pyramids will display much faster but the pyramids need to be generated outside of QGIS using Oracle PL/SQL or gdaladdo.
+   GeoRasters that contains pyramids will display much faster but the pyramids need to be generated outside of |qg| using Oracle PL/SQL or gdaladdo.

 The following is example using ``gdaladdo``: